Nonlocal diffusion equations in Carnot Groups: Proof of the Main Theorems

 \section{Proof of the Main Theorems}

 The following Lemmas are the key for the proof of Theorems \ref{thm:MainMR} and \ref{thm:MainSYL}.
-To illustrate the technique we first prove a result which refers to the evolution problem stated in section \eqref{subsec:EvolEqn}.
+To illustrate the technique we first prove a result which refers to the evolution problem stated in section \eqref{subsec:EvolEqn}. \begin{lem} Let $\Omega\subset G$ be a bounded domain, and let $v\in C^{2+\alpha}(G)$ for some $0<\alpha <1$.
+Then there exist constants $c$ and $c'$ that depends only of $v$, $J$ and $\Omega$ such that for all $\epsilon>0$